Melbourne Airport: Future rail connection

-The Andrews state government commenced construction on Melbourne Airport Rail (SRL Airport) in 2022 and the rail link is set to open by 2029.
+In 2022, the Andrews state government commenced early construction on Melbourne Airport Rail (SRL Airport), which was first expected to be complete by 2029.
+However in 2023-24, due to a lack of agreement in negotiations between the state government and the airport operator over the design of the Airport station, major construction has been delayed, with completion now expected by 2033.
 The 27 km link will run via Sunshine station in Melbourne's west into the central city via the under-construction Metro Tunnel.
-The link will connect to western regional rail services at Sunshine and to other services on the Metropolitan rail network at Sunshine, Footscray, and State Library and Town Hall in the CBD.
+The link will connect to western regional rail services at Sunshine and to other services on the Metropolitan rail network at Sunshine, Footscray, State Library and Town Hall in the CBD, and Caulfield.
 The link will be the first direct rail connection to the Airport.